JAlcocerT/JAlcocerT/content/blog/dev-web-BACKENDS.md

 > MIT |  A collection of beautiful full-stack components for Laravel.
 The perfect starting point for your next app.
 Using Livewire, Alpine.js and Tailwind CSS.

-You're absolutely right!
 Laravel is primarily a backend framework, just like Django and Flask.
 They all focus on handling the server-side logic, data management, and API creation for web applications.

 Here's a quick comparison to highlight their similarities and differences: